 Explore the Townsite

-For a small town, the Banff townsite has a plethora of shopping opportunities for all different price points.
-From clothing to candy and all the way from art galleries to tacky souvenirs, shopping is a fun thing to do in Banff National Park in any season.
+For a small town, the Banff townsite has many shopping opportunities for all different price points.
+From clothing to candy and all the way from art galleries to tacky souvenirs, shopping is fun in Banff National Park in any season.

 Where to Eat in Banff

-- Serving exceptional vegetarian and vegan fare, Nourish Bistro may be plant-based but their food is a favourite in Banff!
-Nourish Bistro’s food is extremely thoughtful and satisfying while also sustainable, local, seasonal, GMO-free and served in an intimate and unique setting.
+It’s one of the best weekend brunches in Banff.
+Serving exceptional vegetarian and vegan fare, Nourish Bistro may be plant-based, but their food is a local favourite!
+Nourish Bistro’s food is highly thoughtful and satisfying, sustainable, local, seasonal, GMO-free, and served in an intimate and unique setting.
 Located two blocks off Banff Ave, we urge you to step outside your comfort zone and give it a try.

 Bonus: A trip to Banff is not complete without satisfying your sweet tooth with a treat (or two) from the Banff Candy Store.
 We also recommend trying a famous Canadian beaver tail during your visit!

-There is absolutely no shortage of things to do in the area, either.
-When you’re in the midst of the Rocky Mountains, adventure is always on your doorstep (or just a short drive away).
+There is absolutely no shortage of things to do in the area.
+Adventure is always on your doorstep (or just a short drive away) when you’re in the midst of the Rocky Mountains.

 Lake Louise

-In summer, the colour of the lake causes sheer awe, but when it’s frozen in winter, the area becomes a pure snowy playground.
+In summer, the lake’s colour causes sheer awe, but the area becomes a pure snowy playground when it’s frozen in winter.
 In summer, canoe the lake or hike to the Lake Agnes Tea House for bird’s-eye views.
+Or take a walk along the lakeshore for views of the glacier, mountain and lake all in one frame.

 In winter, you can also enjoy one of the largest ski resorts in North America.
 (For more ideas, see this post on things to do in Lake Louise).
 While it can all be taken in via a day trip, at least one night at the Chateau Lake Louise will prove a memorable one.